 We do not send tickets or email receipt confirmations to guests who order online.
 Your tickets are generated for printing when you submit your order.
 Please print the ticket and studio map immediately.
 We will contact you by email (if you entered your address on the order form) only if a show cancels, changes time, or if there is some other important information that you should be aware of.

 After clicking 'Submit' on the order form, if you were able to view a ticket on your browser, your information will be added to our database and we will have your name(s) on the ticket/check-in list for the show.
 The ticket and studio map (pdf documents) that are created for you will 'time out' after a few minutes and will no longer be available; however, we will still have your information in our database.
 If you did not or could not print your ticket(s), you may check in at the studio under your name(s) - with photo ID(s) for guests ages 18+.
 The suggested arrival/check in time for most shows is no later than one hour prior to posted show time; however, some ticket holders may line up earlier and arrival times vary for some shows.
 Studio Maps with show specific check-in location information is posted here.
 As the tickets are generated for you to print, we do not have copies to send to you.
-The printout is not required and you may check in without it, but first, please review other important information posted on this page about checking in and attending the shows.
+The printout is not required and you may check in without it, but first, please review other important information provided on this page.

 Individual tickets/names are required for some shows or studios as noted on the order form.
 If you have ordered a ticket for someone that can no longer attend and would like to substitue another name, please contact us by Email with the name change no later than 12N on the day prior to the show.
 We will modify the ticket / check-in list for you and your alternate guest may check in under his or her name.
 Matching photo ID (for guests over 18) will be required at check in.